n8n-io/n8n-docs/docs/api/index.md

 /api/credentials/schema/{credentialTypeId}
 ```

+!!! warning "Real data"
+    If you click **Authorize** and enter your API key in the API playground, you have access to your live data.
+This is useful for trying out requests.
+However, be aware you can change or delete real data.

 ## Learn about REST APIs

 The API documentation assumes you are familiar with REST APIs.
 If you're not, these resources may be helpful: